 How to resolve fears that may come up during pregnancy

-There are lots of different options for classes when it comes to preparing yourself for pregnancy and childbirth – but Diane says one of the crucial things to do is to acknowledge what you are fearful about.
+There are lots of different options for classes when it comes to preparing yourself for pregnancy and childbirth – but Dianne says one of the crucial things to do is to acknowledge what you are fearful about.

 “Spend some time with yourself and with your partner.
-Jot down some notes, really think about [everything] from labour, from birth to having this baby,” says Diane.
+Jot down some notes, really think about [everything] from labour, from birth to having this baby,” says Dianne.
 “What are the things you are fearful of, that you’re anxious about … find a way to work on those.
 What helps you relax to get through this?”

 Although you may not have all the answers – you can still seek help for anything unresolved.